What should I bring to the ride?

 Your bike: Ensure that your bike is in good working condition.

 Your helmet: Riders on WCC rides must wear an approved bike helmet.
-NO EXCEPTIONS.

 Water: At least one bottle of water for short rides and two for out-of-town rides.

-If you're unfamiliar with basic bike maintenance, or in need of a refresh, the WCC holds how-to clinics, usually early in the ride season, to provide instruction on basic maintenance and repairs for your bike.
+If unfamiliar with bike maintenance, or in need of a refresh, the WCC holds how-to clinics, usually early in the ride season, to provide instruction on basic maintenance and repairs for your bike.

 How much money do I have to spend to start riding?
 What do I need?

 The initial requirements are a well-maintained bike and anapproved helmet.
 Most other gear is designed to make cycling more enjoyable and safe: Sunglasses shade your eyes, provide UV protection, and keep out dirt and bugs; Cycling gloves cushion the hands on the handlebars and provide injury protection in the event of a fall.
 Together with clipless pedals, cycling shoes, with stiffer soles than normal athletic footwear, are more comfortable and efficient while pedaling.
 Costs vary widely - from relatively inexpensive to pretty steep.
 There are hundreds of choices to meet any budget, preference, cycling need, and sometimes simply gotta-have-it!
 Ask an experienced Club Member for their opinion or guidance.

 I don't like spandex cycling shorts.
 Do I have to wear them?